Ciara Says That Abstaining From Sex Before Marriage To Russell Wilson Was ‘Hard’ And Took ‘A Lot Of Prayer’

 Once again, Ciara is getting candid about her relationship with husband Russell Wilson.

-The singer appears on the April cover of InStyle and in the issue, she opens up about a number of topics including her rromance with Seattle Seahawks quarterback Russell Wilson.
+The singer appears on the April cover of InStyle, and in the issue, she opens up about a number of topics including her romance with Seattle Seahawks quarterback Russell Wilson.
 As many know, Russell is a devout Christian and he has very strong beliefs about waiting until marriage to have sex with Ciara.
 Looking back, she says that the waiting was something that was really hard for him.

 “That took a lot of prayer,” the singer told the publication.
 “It was hard.
 I can’t lie.”